Limited availability — 3 new client spots open for Q2 2026. Secure yours →

 January 2025 · 4 min read Read →

-How to renegotiate vendor contracts without damaging relationships
+How to renegotiate vendor contracts without ruining the relationship

-The operations audit checklist I use for every new client
+The 22-point operations audit I run for every new client

 Get new articles in your inbox